ameliacarmello/ameliacarmello/index.md

 # 👋 Welcome

 Hi!
-I’m Amelia Carmello, a [short description — e.g. researcher, map designer, etc.].
+I’m Amelia Carmello, a student at Temple University.

-Use the links on the left (or top, depending on theme) to explore:
+Use the links below to explore:

 - [About Me](about.md)
 - [Projects](projects.md)